ShimmyShaman/godot-mariadb/README.md

 # godot-mariadb
-A MariaDB module for the Godot Engine, currently works on 3.4 but should also work on 4.0.0.
+A MariaDB module for the Godot Engine:
+  - The main branch currently works on 3.4.
+  - The 4.0 branch is godot-4.0-alpha-6 compatible.

 This module has a self contained connector and does not use the GPL connectors from Maria/MySQL and will compile on Windows, Linux, probably Mac.